Table of Contents

 View on Amazon.com ➜

-Though the food in Mexico is renowned as some of the world’s most delicious cuisine, your body may not be used to the region’s germs or you may come in contact with food or drinks that don’t sit well with you.
+Though the food in the Dominican is delicious, food poisoning happens, and sometimes food or drink doesn’t sit well with you.
 Prevent discomfort and potential food poisoning by bringing activated charcoal tablets, which will absorb and expel any unwanted bacteria in your system.

 Activated Charcoal